pmmp/doc.pmmp.io/source/developers/plugin-docs/events/listener-interface.rst

 - ``@notHandler``: Marks a function as explicitly NOT being an event handler, even if it meets all other criteria.
 - ``@ignoreCancelled``: This handler WILL NOT receive events which are cancelled before reaching it.
 - ``@priority``: Allows controlling when in the event calling sequence this handler will be executed.
 This allows competing handlers of the same event to cooperate to some extent.
 See the section below on event priority.
 Example: ``@priority NORMAL``
-- ``@softDepend``: Skips registering the handler if the event class it wants to handle does not exist.
-This can be used to soft-depend on classes provided by other plugins.
-Example: ``@softDepend SimpleAuth``